Skalyaev/a-setup/README.md

 # A script
 > - To quickly setup any Debian `$HOME`/system
 > - To keep updated git/web resources
-> - To group your different tools & configurations
+> - To group tools & configurations

 ## Usage
 ```sh